planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 -   **Disarm Attacks** remove a weapon from the foe’s grasp instead of doing damage.
 The spared damage must have been high enough to have otherwise put them into negative Mettle.
 -   **Grapple Attacks** hold, grab, or pin a foe.
 Instead of doing damage, each unsoaked point inflicts +1 Difficulty to their next Action.
 Armor and weapons do not usually add to FRAME for grapples.
 -   **Shove Attacks** push or pull a foe into something or out of a Zone instead of doing damage.
 The spared damage must have been high enough to have otherwise put them into negative Mettle.
--   **Split Attacks** divide the dice pool between two different targets.
+-   **Split Attacks** divide the POISE pool between two different targets.
 Each must also be aimed at a different target.
 Any modifiers affect each split pool separately.
 Pass Initiative to any surviving target who has an Action, if none choose elsewhere.
 -   **Vehicle Attacks** like ramming work much like regular Attacks but factor in current Speed.
 See Vehicles section in Resources for details.

 ### Heal